15 Great Travel Destinations in Greece for All Tastes

 Classic Greek landscape with whitewashed houses, blue details and olive trees

-Travelers who are looking for parties and pleasure often end up on the Greek island of Ios.
+Travelers who are looking for parties and pleasure often end up on the Greek island of Ios, a great travel destination in Greece.
 The island is characterized by a classic Greek landscape with whitewashed houses, blue details and olive trees, but at night the Greek tranquility is blown away.
-In the city of Chora is the center of entertainment and the nights here can be long and fun.
+The city of Chora is the center of entertainment and the nights here can be long and fun.
 In the days there are nice sandy beaches to enjoy and a wide range of different types of water sports.

 Ios has a reputation for being a real place to keep going and rightly so, because in few places in Greece, the nightlife is as intense as here.
 During high season, many pleasure-seeking young people from all over the world gather at Ios to make the most of their holidays.
 But there are also options for a more quiet existence on a trip to Ios.